supersanyo/frisbee-kid/README.md

 # frisbee-kid
-> DVD Rip Script to MP4/MP3 for Windows
+> DVD Rip Script to MP4/MP3 for Windows and MacOS

 ## Demo / Usage
 ### Windows